-10 of Africa's Most Affluent Families
+Most Affluent Families In Africa That You Probably Never Knew About

-A family dynasty is built with more than money.
+The most affluent families are built with something more than money.
 It takes wisdom, work ethic, and ambition passed down from generation to generation to transform the bloodline into a powerful force.

 From business to the arts, politics to religion, here are 10 of Africa’s most affluent families.